 Are you missing some or all of your teeth?
-You might be a candidate for dentures, whether partial or complete.
+You might be a candidate for dentures in Brookfield, CT, whether partial or complete dentures.
 These act as a replacement set of teeth that can be taken in and out of your mouth.
 That makes cleaning relatively easy.
-Dentures can take some time to adjust to wearing, and they may never feel as natural as your original teeth, but with the advances of modern technology, you can rest assured that they look and feel more natural and comfortable than ever.
+Dentures in Brookfield, CT, can take some time to adjust to wearing, and they may never feel as natural as your original teeth, but with the advances of modern technology, you can rest assured that they look and feel more natural and comfortable than ever.

 Full dentures are created with a flesh-colored acrylic that’s meant to match your mouth.
 They have an acrylic base that will attach to your gums when you wear them.
 The main part of the upper denture is going to sit against the roof of your mouth whereas the bottom base offers room for your tongue to move around.